maurobonfietti/remote-jobs/README.md

 ## :postbox: Post a Job:

-Talk to me if you want to add, remove, or post a job.
+[Talk to me](https://www.opentoworkremote.com/contact) if you want to add, remove, or post a featured job.

 ## :earth_americas: Remote Jobs Made Simple: